How to Check a Square for 90°

 What do I do if my woodworking Square is not true?

-depending on the woodworking Square that you own that needs adjustment will depend on whether you can adjust it or whether it is destined for the rubbish bin. we could just gifted to somebody you don’t like!
+depending on the woodworking Square that needs adjustment will depend on whether you can adjust it or whether it is destined for the rubbish bin.
+You could just gift it to somebody you don’t like!

 Truing a woodworking Square will really depend on the type of square that you have.